 People with low vision are often able to see digital content if it is magnified.
 They may use a screen magnification program to increase the size and contrast of the content to make it more visible.
 They are less likely to use a screen reader than a person who is blind, though in some cases they will.
-People
+People with low vision may rely on the magnification or text customization features in their web browser or word processor, or they may install other magnification or text reading software.

-- Content sized with non-resizable absolute measures - Inconsistent navigation - Images of text that degrade or pixelate when magnified - Low contrast (inability to distinguish text from background) - Time limits (insufficient time to complete tasks) - Unexpected actions (e.g., redirect when an element receives focus)
+- Content sized with non-resizable absolute measures - Inconsistent navigation - · Images of text that degrade or pixelate when magnified - · Low contrast (inability to distinguish text from background) - Time limits (insufficient time to complete tasks) - Unexpected actions (e.g., redirect when an element receives focus)